TBI is a Personal mission!! A subject I have dedicated my life to, in educating others.

-In all the photos on Google/online, including those with my Arabian horses, you might have seen over the past decade, I was severely injured.
+In all the photos on Google/online, including those with my Arabian horses, you might have seen over the past decade, I was egregiously injured.

 A result of a slip and fall on black ice and asphalt which broke my body.
 I emulated “Humpty Dumpty” for 13 years; that fall stole my life and my brain.

 Beyond the physical (painful) surgeries I would face over a 10 year period, the impact caused a serious TBI.
 Which in the forth coming years would increase to a total of eleven (11) TBIs.